-- Emissions of ROG and Nox will result in construction or operation emissions greater than 82-lbs/day (Table 3.2); - Emissions of PM10, CO, SO2 and Nox, as a result of construction or operation emissions, will result in ambient pollutant concentrations in excess of the applicable National or State AAQS.
-Special standards for ozone, CO, and visibility apply in the Lake Tahoe Air Basin portion of the County; or - Emissions of toxic air contaminants cause cancer risk greater than one in one million (ten in one million if best available control technology for toxics is used) or a non-cancer Hazard Index greater than one.
-In addition, the project must demonstrate compliance with all applicable District, State and U.S. EPA regulations governing toxic and hazardous emissions. - a.
-Air Quality Plan: El Dorado County has adopted the Rules and Regulations of the El Dorado County Air Quality Management District (2000) establishing rules and standards for the reduction of stationary source air pollutants (ROG/VOC, NOx, and ozone).
+- Emissions of ROG and NO_X will result in construction or operation emissions greater than 82 lbs/day (Table 3.2); - Emissions of PM10, CO, SO2 and NO_X, as a result of construction or operation emissions, will result in ambient pollutant concentrations in excess of the applicable National or State Ambient Air Quality Standard (AAQS).
+Special standards for ozone, CO, and visibility apply in the Lake Tahoe Air Basin portion of the County; or - Emissions of toxic air contaminants cause cancer risk greater than 1 in 1 million (10 in 1 million if best available control technology for toxics is used) or a non-cancer Hazard Index greater than 1.
+In addition, the project must demonstrate compliance with all applicable District, State and U.S. EPA regulations governing toxic and hazardous emissions.

+- a.
+Air Quality Plan: El Dorado County has adopted the Rules and Regulations of the El Dorado County AQMD (2000) establishing rules and standards for the reduction of stationary source air pollutants (ROG/VOC, NOx, and O3).
 The EDC/State Clean Air Act Plan has set a schedule for implementing and funding transportation contract measures to limit mobile source emissions.
 The project would not conflict with or obstruct implementation of either plan.
-No grading or development is being proposed as a part of this project.
-Therefore, as proposed, the project would have no impact. - b-c.
-Air Quality Standards and Cumulative Impacts: No development is proposed as part of the project.
-There is the potential for future development on the lots for construction of additional residential structures as well as accessory structures.
+Grading for the purpose of realigning the existing road on the parcels is being proposed as a part of this project.
+Any potential impacts would be less than significant. - b-c.
+Air Quality Standards and Cumulative Impacts: Grading necessary for the realignment of the existing road on the parcel is proposed as a part of the project and there is potential for future development on the parcels including the construction of single-family dwellings as well as accessory structures.
 Although potential future development would contribute air pollutants due to construction and possible additional vehicle trips to and from the site, these impacts would be minimal.
 Existing regulations implemented at issuance of building and grading permits would ensure that any construction related PM10 dust emissions would be reduced to acceptable levels.
-The El Dorado County AQMD reviewed the project and determined that the project is minor, and the project is well below the screening size of projects identified in Table 5.2 "Projects with Potentially Significant ROG and NOx Operation Emission" (El Dorado County AQMD 2002: Table 5-2) for criteria pollutants.
-El Dorado County AQMD has determined this project is not expected to cause a significant air quality impact and has waived the requirement of an Air Quality Impact Analysis for the project.
+The El Dorado County AQMD reviewed the application materials for this project and determined that the proposed project is minor, and the project is well below the screening size of projects identified in Table 5.2 "Projects with Potentially Significant ROG and NO_X Operation Emission" (El Dorado County AQMD 2002: Table 5-2) for criteria pollutants.
+El Dorado County AQMD has determined this project is not expected to cause a significant air quality impact.
 With full review for consistency with General Plan Policies, any potential impacts would be anticipated to be less than significant. - d.
 Sensitive Receptors: The CEQA Guidelines (14 CCR 15000) identify sensitive receptors as facilities that house or attract children, the elderly, people with illnesses, or others that are especially sensitive to the effects of air pollutants.
 Hospitals, schools, and convalescent hospitals are examples of sensitive receptors.
 No sources of substantial pollutant concentrations would be emitted by the proposed project.
 There would be no impact. - e.
-Objectionable Odors: Table 3-1 of the Guide to Air Quality Assessment (AQMD, 2002) does not list the proposed use of the parcels for residential uses as a use known to create objectionable odors.
+Objectionable Odors: Table 3-1 of the Guide to Air Quality Assessment (El Dorado County AQMD 2002) does not list the proposed use of the parcels for residential uses as a use known to create objectionable odors.
 The request for a Tentative Parcel Map would not be a source of objectionable odors.
 There would be no impact.

-Finding: The proposed project would not affect the implementation of regional air quality regulations or management plans.
+The proposed project would not affect the implementation of regional air quality regulations or management plans.
 The proposed project would not be anticipated to cause substantial adverse effects to air quality, nor exceed established significance thresholds for air quality impacts.
 Any potential impacts would be less than significant.